davidgaspardev/c_linked_list/README.md

 # Linked List

 In computer science, a linked list is a linear collection of data elements whose order is not given by their physical placement in memory.
 Instead, each element points to the next.
-It is a data structure consisting of a collection of nodes which together represent a sequence.
+It is a data structure consisting of a collection of nodes which together represent a sequence, these nodes hold both the data and a reference to the next node in the list, in some cases it also has a reference to the previous node.